onflow/flow/flips/20220203-capability-controllers.md

 by keeping an on-chain or an off-chain list of capability ids and some extra identifying information (for example the address of the receiver of the capability).
-If no such list was kept, the issuer can use the information on the CapCons, retrieved through e.g. `issuer.storageCapabilities.getControllers(path: StoragePath)`, to find the right ID.
+If no such list was kept, the issuer can use the information on the CapCons, retrieved through e.g. `issuer.capabilities.storage.getControllers(path: StoragePath)`, to find the right ID.

 ### Pet names for issued capabilities